flammable/ad_bind/README.md

 Additionally, the included installcheck_script will allow Munki to detect if the binding is broken, and will prompt the user to fix it by reinstalling through Managed Software Center.

+I wrote more about this on [my blog](https://mikesolin.com/2018/04/14/binding-macs-to-ad-using-munkis-configuration-profile-support/).

 ### Requirements

 * An Active Directory Server